James's theorem: Statements

-A Banach space being reflexive if and only if its closed unit ball is weakly compact one deduces from this, since the norm of a continuous linear form is the upper bound of its module on this ball:
+A Banach space being reflexive if and only if its closed unit ball is weakly compact one deduces from this, since the norm of a continuous linear form is the upper bound of its modulus on this ball:

 History

 Historically, these sentences were proved in reverse order.
 In 1957, James had proved the reflexivity criterion for separable Banach spaces and 1964 for general Banach spaces.
 Since the reflexivity is equivalent to the weak compactness of the unit sphere, Victor L. Klee reformulated this as a compactness criterion for the unit sphere in 1962 and assumes that this criterion characterizes any weakly compact quantities.
 This was then actually proved by James in 1964.